skeeto/skeeto.github.com/_posts/2023-02-11-My-review-of-the-C-standard-library.markdown

 advantage of that fact, bypassing the original issue entirely by calling directly into the platform.

-The rest of this article is goes through the standard library listing in [the C18 draft][drafts] mostly in order.
+The rest of this article goes through the standard library listing in [the C18 draft][drafts] mostly in order.

 ### assert and abort